sid346184/My-Portfolio/README.md

 7. Feel free to add additional sections or features to suit your needs and preferences.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and create a pull request with your proposed changes.
-We welcome contributions and improvements!
+<p align="center">❤️❤️❤️</p>